 |Hematopathology Slide Conference

 When the lights go down, be prepared to be quizzed.
 This is a weekly presentation of hematological morphology from current cases, with clinical correlation and discussion.
-Flame retardant clothing provided.
+Flame retardant clothing NOT provided.

 |U of T Monthly Transfusion Rounds